Marco-Scherzer/Desktop-OAuth-SendFolder/README.md

 ### - Application startup access password protection

 ### - Attachments Desktop Folder triggerd email window appearance:
-    If attachments are added to the outgoing mail folder link on the Desktop, an Email Send dialog appears.
+    If attachments are added by drag and drop or script to the special outgoing mail folder linked on the Desktop, this part of the Application sends the links via TCP to the main part of the Application and an email send-dialog appears to send a mail.
-    Purpose: Introduced for security reasons.
-The dialog requests user consent before sending.
+    Introduced for security reasons, the dialog requests user consent before sending.
     Additional advantages: The user can also change the subject line or write a simple text message.

 ### - Sender email address is stored in secure encrypted PKCS#12 database